 Members of the public may participate by phone or Zoom or may submit comments by email at info@bayareametro.gov by 5:00 p.m. the day before the scheduled meeting date.
-Please include the committee or board meeting name and agenda item number in the subject line.
-Due to the current circumstances there may be limited opportunity to address comments during the meeting.
+Please include the committee or board meeting name in the subject line.
+Due to the current circumstances, there may be limited opportunity to address comments during the meeting.
 All comments received will be submitted into the record.